-These are some strategies I’ve learnt and intuited that have helped me play better Chess; that might in turn prove valuable to anyone wanting to up their game.
+These are some strategies I’ve learnt that have helped me play better Chess; and may prove valuable to anyone looking to up their game.

 Castle as Early as Possible